 |

-tools are heated on a modified hot plate and used to manipulate fine
+heated on a modified hot plate and used to manipulate fine

 book leather and add linear or decorative elements either left "blind"